AERO: Entropy-Guided Framework for Private LLM Inference: Evaluation

-{\bf Entropy regularization prevents entropic overload in Softmax-only models} While both weight and spectral normalization, and scaling methods effectively prevent entropy collapse in the deeper layers and stabilize the training of Softmax-only models, they {\em fail to address the issue of entropic overload}, (see Figure \ref{fig:EntropicOverlaodSolved}).
+{\bf Entropy regularization prevents entropic overload} While weight/spectral normalization, and learnable scaling normalization in FFNs effectively prevent entropy collapse in the deeper layers and stabilize the training of Softmax-only models, they {\em fail to address the issue of entropic overload}, (Figure \ref{fig:EntropyWSNorm}).
 In contrast, the entropy regularization scheme penalizes the model to avoid extreme entropy values during training, resulting in a more balanced distribution.
-As a result, it complements the training stabilizing methods by further mitigating entropic overload in the early layers (see Figure \ref{fig:LayerwiseEntropyWSNorm}), improving the utilization of attention heads and leading to improved performance, as demonstrated by lower perplexity.
+Hence, it complements the training stabilizing methods by further mitigating entropic overload in the early layers (Figure \ref{fig:EntropyWSNorm}), improving the attention heads utilization and perplexity.

-{\bf Comparison of AERO vs SOTA.} We apply AERO to GPT-2, with results for each step shown in Figure \ref{fig:GPT2vsSOTA} and a detailed analysis in Table \ref{tab:GPT2CLen128}.
-Our approach achieves up to a 4$\times$ reduction in communication overhead and a 1.94$\times$ speedup in end-to-end PI latency.

-We also applied AERO optimizations to the LayerNorm-free design proposed in \citep{he2024simplifying}, referred to as SOTA, as they preserve model performance in their normalization-free architecture.
-While SOTA saves additional attention FLOPs, by introducing one extra LayerNorm layer, compared to AERO, it offers a slight speedup at the cost of significantly worse model performance, as indicated by higher perplexity.
-Similar observations hold for the Pythia-70M model (see Figure \ref{fig:PythiaVsSOTA}).

-In terms of scalability, AERO efficiently scales to deeper models (see Table \ref{tab:GPT218LCLen128}) and larger context lengths (see Table \ref{tab:GPT2CLen256} and Table \ref{tab:LanguiniGPT2}), whereas SOTA often suffers from training instability under these conditions.
-Since the contribution of MHA to the model's pre-training performance becomes more critical in the absence of FFN operations \citep{lu2024does}, we suspect that the aggressive optimization of attention FLOPs in SOTA, unlike AERO, results in inferior performance and training instability.

-{\bf Significance of learnable thresholds in entropy regularization} Figure \ref{fig:EntLearnableThreshold} depicts the learnable threshold parameters ($\mathtt{reg\_threshold\_weights}$) applied in the entropy regularization scheme after the model has been fully trained from scratch.
-They exhibit significant variability, both across layers and within individual heads of each layers, which reflects the model's ability to dynamically adjust the regularization strength in response to the specific roles of different attention heads.
-Such flexibility is essential for tailoring the regularization process to the distinct requirements of each head.
+{\bf Learnable thresholds help preserve the attention head diversity and tolerance margins prevent over-regularization} Figure \ref{fig:EntLearnableThreshold} depicts threshold parameters ($\mathtt{reg\_threshold\_weights}$) of entropy regularization scheme employed in Softmax-only models, after the model has been trained.
+They exhibit significant variability, both across layers and within individual heads of each layers, which reflects the model's ability to dynamically adjust the regularization strength in tailored to the head-specific roles.